 And there’s a similar disconnect between their professed “good fight” and what happens on planet earth.

 Sure.
 One group pretends to believe abortion is the same thing as murdering a six year old.
 But they oppose sex education and social welfare programs that are proven to reduce abortions.
 Because what really motivates them is a need to feel self righteous and exert power over other people.
 The other group hates racism above all else, but supports politicians who throw a disproportionate number of black people in prison or combat to turn a buck.
 What they’re really interested is outing and taking down racist TV chefs so they can feel self righteous and exert power over another person.

 But not all Liberal Puritans support Obama or the Democrats.

 True.
 There are different factions.
 Some are more easily duped by Obama because he is black and will be duped by Hillary next because she is a woman.
-Maybe some of those at Daily Kos just don’t want to believe that The Democrats favor corporatism in no uncertain terms.
+Maybe some of those at Daily Kos just don’t want to believe that The Democrats favor corporatocracy in no uncertain terms.
 I mean, that is pretty terrifying.
 So they cling to this kind of fundamentalism.
 Other Liberal Puritans are hostile to Obama.
-But the general idea is, they’d rather accuse people of things like racism and see them punished for it, than to do things that actually help real people.
+But the general idea is, they’d rather accuse people of things like racism and see them punished for it, than to do things that help real people.

 And these are not people who would really be of help to anyone anyway.

 Right.
-Lamenting the loss of such people to a bogus left is like the NFL worrying that guys who call into talk shows and complain about coaches have chosen to go that route instead of becoming coaches themselves.
+Lamenting the loss of such people to a bogus left is like the NFL worrying that guys who call into talk shows and complain about coaches have chosen to go that route instead of becoming NFL coaches themselves.